Biographical Notes About Vera Kostrovitskaya

 Merited Art Worker of the Byelorussian SSR

-It was printed in the Union of Soviet Socialist Republics.
-Later, it was published by Dance Books, Cecil Court, London.
+Printed in the USSR, it was later published by Dance Books, Cecil Court, London.
 ISBN 1 85273 0447

 Kostrovitskaya, V., & Pisarev, A. (1995).
 School of classical dance (J. Barker, Trans.
 2nd ed.).
 London, UK, MPG Books Ltd.: Dance Books Ltd.